3barroso/fips_lookup/README.md

 ### Accessing county and state `.csv` files in your Rails app

 Data `csv` files are made accessible incase extra configuration is needed.
-Here is an example in a Rails application that displays the list of state and county names within a form:
+Here is an example in a Rails application that displays the list of state and county names within a form.
+This is done by accessing the CSV files included in this gem, examples below are from Rails 7 app called [Build With](https://github.com/3barroso/build_with)

-Display state codes in select option dropdown:
+Display state codes in a select option dropdown by using CSV on the FipsLookup method accessing the state.csv file ( `FipsLookup.state_file #=> "path/to/data/state.csv"` )
 ```
 # in controller.rb
 @state_options = []